jpgorman/react-append-to-body/README.md

     return (
       <div>
         Some content on my page // this content will be rendered in the main app
-        <AppendedMyComponent appendElementContainer={"#my-named-element-to-append-with"}>The content for my appended component</AppendedMyComponent> // this content will be rendered outside of the main app
+        <AppendedMyComponent subtreeContainer={"#my-named-element-to-append-with"}>The content for my appended component</AppendedMyComponent> // this content will be rendered outside of the main app
       </div>
     )
   }